biopython/biopython.github.io/wiki/SeqIO.md

 Suppose you have a GenBank file which you want to turn into a Fasta file.
-For example, lets consider the file '[cor6\_6.gb](http://biopython.open-bio.org/SRC/biopython/Tests/GenBank/cor6_6.gb)' which is included in the BioPython unit tests under the GenBank directory.
+For example, lets consider the file '[cor6\_6.gb](http://biopython.open-bio.org/SRC/biopython/Tests/GenBank/cor6_6.gb)' which is included in the Biopython unit tests under the GenBank directory.

 You could read the file like this, using the **Bio.SeqIO.parse()**